relinxx/finetuning_practice/README.md

 Defaults are centralized in [config.py](config.py).
 Override via CLI arguments as needed.

+Run any script with `--help` for detailed usage and examples.

 ## 0) Platform notes (Windows + RTX 5070)

 - Ollama runs on Windows.